Ibri: Ancient history

-Ibri Province (Wilayat Ibri) is distinguished by archaeological landmarks including forts, castles, and towers.
-In 1979 the largest metal hoard in the ancient Near East came to light in ʿIbri-Selme.
-Also, there are the remains of the town of Bat, which is the second archaeological site to be classified by UNESCO on the list of world heritage and culture sites, after the Bahla Fort in the A’Dakhliya district.
+Ibri Municipality (Wilayat Ibri) is distinguished by archaeological landmarks including forts, castles, and towers.
+In 1979, the largest metal hoard in the ancient Near East came to light in ʿIbri-Selme.
+Also, there are the remains of the town of Bat, which is the second archaeological site in Oman to be classified by UNESCO on the list of world heritage and culture sites, after the Bahla Fort in the A’Dakhliya district.
 The protohistoric archaeological complex of Bat, al-Khutm and al-Ayn represents one of the most complete and well-preserved ensembles of settlements and necropolises from the 3rd millennium BCE worldwide.
 The core site is a part of the modern village of Bat, in the Wadi Sharsah approximately 24 km east of the city of Ibri, in the Al-Dhahira Governorate of north-western Oman.
 Further extensions of the site of Bat are represented by the monumental tower at al-Khutm and by the necropolis at Al-Ayn.
 Together, monumental towers, rural settlements, irrigation systems for agriculture, and necropolises embedded in a fossilized Bronze Age landscape, form a unique example of cultural relics in an exceptional state of preservation.